Matt Groening: The Tracey Ullman Show

-Half-hour
+Series

 Although The Tracey Ullman Show was not a big hit, the popularity of the shorts led to a half-hour spin-off in 1989.
 A team of production companies adapted The Simpsons into a half-hour series for the Fox Broadcasting Company.
-The team included what is now the Klasky Csupo animation house.
+The team included what is now the Klasky-Csupo animation house.
 James L. Brooks negotiated a provision in the contract with the Fox network that prevented Fox from interfering with the show's content.
 Groening said his goal in creating the show was to offer the audience an alternative to what he called "the mainstream trash" that they were watching.
 The half-hour series premiered on December 17, 1989, with "Simpsons Roasting on an Open Fire", a Christmas special.
 "Some Enchanted Evening" was the first full-length episode produced, but it did not broadcast until May 1990, as the last episode of the first season, because of animation problems.

 The series quickly became a worldwide phenomenon, to the surprise of many.
 Groening said: "Nobody thought The Simpsons was going to be a big hit.
 It sneaked up on everybody."
 The Simpsons was co-developed by Groening, Brooks, and Sam Simon, a writer-producer with whom Brooks had worked on previous projects.
 Groening and Simon, however, did not get along and were often in conflict over the show; Groening once described their relationship as "very contentious."
 Simon eventually left the show in 1993 over creative differences.

 Like the main family members, several characters from the show have names that were inspired by people, locations or films.
 The name "Wiggum" for police chief Chief Wiggum is Groening's mother's maiden name.
-The names of a few other characters were taken from major street names in Groening's hometown of Portland, Oregon, including Flanders, Lovejoy, Powell, Quimby and Kearney.
-Despite common fan belief that Sideshow Bob Terwilliger was named after SW Terwilliger Boulevard in Portland, he was actually named after the character Dr. Terwilliker from the film The 5,000 Fingers of Dr. T.
+The names of a few other characters were taken from street names in Groening's hometown of Portland, Oregon, including Flanders, Lovejoy, Powell, Quimby and Kearney.
+Despite common fan belief that Sideshow Bob Terwilliger was named after SW Terwilliger Boulevard in Portland, he was actually named after the character Dr. Terwilliker from the film The 5,000 Fingers of Dr. T..

 Although Groening has pitched a number of spin-offs from The Simpsons, those attempts have been unsuccessful.
 In 1994, Groening and other Simpsons producers pitched a live-action spin-off about Krusty the Clown (with Dan Castellaneta playing the lead role), but were unsuccessful in getting it off the ground.
 Groening has also pitched "Young Homer" and a spin-off about the non-Simpsons citizens of Springfield.

 In 1995, Groening got into a major disagreement with Brooks and other Simpsons producers over "A Star Is Burns", a crossover episode with The Critic, an animated show also produced by Brooks and staffed with many former Simpsons crew members.
 Groening claimed that he feared viewers would "see it as nothing but a pathetic attempt to advertise The Critic at the expense of The Simpsons," and was concerned about the possible implication that he had created or produced The Critic.
 He requested his name be taken off the episode.